Tape-out: Procedures involved

-Miscellaneous

-A modern IC has to go through a long and complex design process before it is ready for tape-out.
+A modern integrated circuit has to go through a long and complex design process before it is ready for tape-out.
 Many of the steps along the way use software tools collectively known as electronic design automation (EDA).
 The design must then go through a series of verification steps collectively known as "signoff" before it can be taped-out.
 Tape-out is usually a cause for celebration by everyone who worked on the project, followed by trepidation awaiting the first article, the first physical samples of a chip from the manufacturing facility (semiconductor foundry).

 First tapeout is rarely the end of work for the design team.
 Most chips will go through a series of iterations, called "spins", in which errors are detected and fixed after testing the first article.
 Many different factors can cause a spin, including: